chel-mordy/wohl-nanw.github.io/discipline.md

 - `2nd Offense`: perma-ban

 ### [Failure to Respond](#failure-to-respond)
-If management documents attempts to contact player via Discord or PSN chat etc, and the player doesn't respond, they can be marked inactive
+If management documents attempts to contact player via Discord or PSN chat etc, and the player doesn't respond, they can be disciplined
 - `Warn`: described above
 - `1st Offense`: 1 season ban
 - `2nd Offense`: perma-ban